 When the birds had finished mating the male went up the slope and the female moved down it towards the road.
 I’ll keep an eye on this area to see if the Killdeer used this scrape to lay their eggs.

-If it hadn’t been for the Coyote waking up after a rainy night on Antelope Island I may have missed seeing the Killdeer and creating this series of images.
+If I hadn’t spotted the Coyote waking up after a rainy night on Antelope Island I, and the person with me, may have missed seeing the mating Killdeer and creating photos of the mating Killdeer.

 Mia